codewithsatyam/Java-Practice-Questions/README.md

 2. WAP to accept two numbers where n1>n2 or n2>n1 both allowed but n1==n2 not allowed your task is to find all the numbers between n1 and n2 (including n1 and n2) that are divisible by 3 and 5 both numbers.
-And output should be get printed in increasing order of numbers.
+And output should be get printed in increasing order of numbers.<br>
 Example: n1=30, n2=10 numbers between n1 and n2 that are divisible by
 3 and 5 both are 15 and 30 only so print 15 30 in output (in increasing
 order).